6lj/6lj/README.md

 **Full Stack Developer | Software Engineer | Mobile & Game Development**

-I'm a passionate **Full Stack Developer** pursuing a Bachelor's degree in Computer Science at National University (NU), expected to graduate in **2025**.
+I'm a passionate **Full Stack Developer** pursuing a Bachelor's degree in Computer Science at National University (NU), graduate in **2025**.
 With expertise in web, mobile, and game development, I build scalable, efficient, and innovative solutions.
 My experience spans **server-side, client-side, backend, frontend, mobile app modifications, and 3D game design** using tools like Unity and Unreal Engine.

 ---